gbv/elma/elma.md

 [lookup base URL] and query parameter "uri".
 The parameter value MUST be a syntactically correct IRI ([RFC 3987]).
-An [error response] with status code 422 SHOULD be returned if parameter "uri" contains is syntactically invalid, if it is repeated, or if both parameters "uri" and "q" are given with a non-empty value.
+An [error response] with status code 422 SHOULD be returned if parameter "uri" contains is syntactically invalid, if it is repeated, or if both parameters "uri" and "search" are given with a non-empty value.

 The response to an entity lookup request MUST be an empty JSON array if no entity was found with the given URI or a JSON array containing one member